mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 bq --location=${REGION} mk -d ml_datasets
 ```

-Go to the [BigQuery Console](https://console.cloud.google.com/bigquery). check that the dataset has been created successfully (Note: you may need to click "refresh contents" from the 3-dot menu for the project in the Explorer).

 Finally, create a table in BigQuery pointing to the data in Cloud Storage:

 ```bash